 More Adventure Parks

 We've mentioned a few favorite spots above, but the greater NYC metro area is loaded with adventure parks, especially if you're willing to drive a bit further.
 We loved the zip line fun at Hunter Mountain, and the Catskills water park Zoom Flume offers a zip line, too.
-If you're staying in the Hudson Valley, there's a new outdoor ropes course in Peekskill, overlooking the water: Spins Hudson.
+If you're staying in the Hudson Valley, there's an outdoor ropes course in Peekskill, overlooking the water: Spins Hudson.
 For indoor picks, don't miss the Palisades Climb, the 85-foot, five levels of ropes courses at the Palisades Center in West Nyack, New York.
-There's a new ropes course at Kalahari Resorts in the Poconos and the impressive newcomer (make sure to bring a t-shirt; no tank tops allowed on the course!) at the Jersey Shore's Jenkinson's Boardwalk, including a mini zip line with complimentary sea breeze.
+At the Jersey Shore Jenkinson's Boardwalk includes a mini zip line with a complimentary sea breeze.